parimalp/System-Design-on-Zynq-using-SDSoC/lab6.md

 ## Performance Estimation
 ### Mark dct for the hardware acceleration operating at 100 MHz.
 Run an initial performance estimate of the hardware only.
 1. Add the dct function operating at 100 MHz in the HW Function pane.
-2. In the Options panel of the SDx Project Overview, click on the Estimate Performance
+2. In the Options panel of the SDx Project Overview, click on the Estimate Performance.
 3. Set the build configuration to Debug and then build the project.
 4. After the build is over, you can see an initial report.
 This report contains a hardware-only estimate summary and has a link that can be clicked to obtain the software run data, which updates the report with comparison of hardware implementation versus the software-only information.
 Note that the hardware accelerator performs the function in approximately 33011 clock cycles (estimated) clock cycles.